Certified Reinforcement Learning with Logic Guidance: Background

-\begin{remark} The LTL-to-LDBA algorithm proposed in \cite{sickert}, which is used in this paper, results in an automaton with two parts (initial $\mathcal{Q}_N$ and accepting $\mathcal{Q}_D$).
-Both initial and accepting parts comprise deterministic transitions, and additionally there are non-deterministic $\varepsilon$-transitions between them.
-According to Definition \ref{ldbadef}, the discussed structure is still an LDBA (the determinism in the initial part is stronger than that required in the LDBA definition).
-An $\varepsilon$-transition allows an automaton to change its state without reading an input symbol.
-In practice, during an episode of the RL algorithm, the $\varepsilon$-transitions between $ \mathcal{Q}_N $ and $ \mathcal{Q}_D $ reflect the agent's ``guess'' on reaching $ \mathcal{Q}_D $: accordingly, if after an $\varepsilon$-transition the associated labels in the accepting set of the automaton cannot be read, or the accepting states cannot be visited, then the guess is deemed to be wrong, and the trace is disregarded. $ \lrcorner$ \end{remark}
+\begin{remark} The LTL-to-LDGBA algorithm used in this paper was proposed in~\cite{sickert}.
+It results in an automaton with two parts (initial $\mathcal{Q}_N$ and accepting $\mathcal{Q}_D$), both of which use deterministic transitions.
+Additionally, there are non-deterministic $\varepsilon$-transitions between them.
+According to Definition~\ref{ldbadef}, the discussed structure is still an LDGBA (the determinism in the initial part is stronger than that required in the LDGBA definition).
+An $\varepsilon$-transition allows an automaton to change its state without reading an input symbol. \rbtl{In practice, during an episode of LCRL algorithm, whenever the agent reaches the boundary of $ \mathcal{Q}_N $, e.g., state $q_1$ in Fig.~\ref{fig:ldba_ex}, the $\varepsilon$-transitions between $ \mathcal{Q}_N $ and $ \mathcal{Q}_D $ reflect the agent's choices to move to $ \mathcal{Q}_D $.
+The agent is free to choose any of these transitions as they do not require the agent to read any atomic proposition.
+This is later clarified further in Definition~\ref{def:product_mdp}.} \end{remark}